FrankChen021/bithon/README.md

 # Build

+## 1. clone source code

-## 1. install dependencies
+## 2. build & install dependencies

-Enter `agent/agent-dependencies` directory, and execute the following command to install agent-dependencies on local.
+Enter `shaded` directory, and execute the following command to build and install dependencies on your local.

 ```
-mvn install
+mvn clean install
 ```

-## 2. build project
+## 3. build project

-After step 1, to build the project, run the following command on root directory of project.
+After step 2, to build the project, run the following command on root directory of project.

 ```
 mvn clean package